 The cause of arachnophobia is not well understood, though theories do exist.

 One theory based on evolutionary psychology is that because our ancestors feared spiders, we do too.
 After all, there are some poisonous species of spider, and if a person takes special care to avoid spiders and to live in a spider-free zone, they are technically slightly more likely to survive than a person who doesn’t, giving the arachnophobic individual a possible evolutionary advantage.
-In addition, people living in the Dark Ages believed that spiders contaminated food and water (though this was not true), which may have led us to associate them with mortal dangers such as starvation and death.
+Also, people living in the Dark Ages believed that spiders contaminated food and water (though this was not true), which may have led us to associate them with mortal dangers such as starvation and death.

 Another theory is that the fear of spiders is culturally dependant.
 In some cultures, spiders are widely feared, whereas in others they are a dietary staple.